The two sides of Rassie Erasmus, the puppet master pulling South Africa’s strings

 There is a perception of Erasmus in certain corners as a sort of villain, a narrative most prominent during the 2021 British & Irish Lions tour, when the leaking of a video critiquing referee Nic Berry saw World Rugby levy a two-month ban against South Africa’s director of rugby.

 He continues to use social media spin as a tactic, calling out Irish journalists during the course of this tournament and poking at New Zealand counterpart Ian Foster when the All Blacks head coach suggested that he had found the Springboks’ “stop-start” defeat to Ireland dull.
+In semi-final week, he got in an unseemly battle with a Kiwi journalist that had undertones of misogyny, while also responding to a death threat made against South Africa scrum half Cobus Rienach.
 Certainly, at times, it can seem like he craves attention.

 So which is the true Erasmus: the Machiavellian mastermind making the marionette dance with a win-at-all-costs mentality?
 Or the reserved big-stage manager hidden in the wings, using his natural coaching intuition and attention to detail to get the best out of his group?